engin100/980/labs/lab-4.md

 Please read through the comments of this code file, as in the next lab, you will be adding additional sensors and modifying this file on your own, without it all done for you.
 In this lab, you may also need to change the analog pins that are the defaults for the TMP36 and voltage divider.

+There is a delay statement at the end of the loop.
+Think about how many data points will be taken if you take data for 5 minutes.
+Will you need data this often?
+More often?
+Less often?
+Adjust the delay accordingly.

 ### 5. Collecting Data

 With everything plugged into the 9V and running, unplug the Arduino from your computer.
 Enjoy the portability of your new breadboard and walk around the building a little bit.
-Try to get your temperature sensor to change, whether it be putting it in a fridge/freezer again, or holding the TMP36 between your fingers.
+Get the temperature to change dramatically by putting your sensor board into a freezer.
+Wait for about 2-5 minutes to allow the temperature to adjust.

-Go back to the lab and unplug the 9V now.
+Go back to the lab and unplug the 9V now (unplug the battery and leave the wires connected to your board).
 Carefully remove the microSD from the adapter module, and plug it into your computer.
 You should see a `DATALOG.CSV` file.
 If you do not, or the file seems corrupted or very small, delete the file, plug the microSD card back in, and watch what the Serial monitor on your computer says while running the code.

 Once you have a sufficiently long test (1-2 minutes) and can see that there are clear changes in temperature in the file created, you are done with the hardware portion of this lab!